Battle of Vercellae: Battle

 On 30 July 101 BC, the Roman army marched onto the Raudine Plain.
-Marius split up his own 30,000–32,000 men strong army in two lots each forming the wings of the army while Catulus and his 20,000–24,000 less experienced troops formed the centre.
+Marius split up his own 30,000–32,000-man army into two lots each forming the wings of the army, while Catulus and his 20,000–24,000 less experienced troops formed the centre.
 Marius took command of the left wing, with Sulla commanding the cavalry on the extreme right.
-Marius had also very sensibly formed up his lines facing west, therefore the Cimbri had to fight with the morning sun in their eyes.
-The wind was blowing towards the enemy so any dust kicked up by their manoeuvering blew towards the Cimbri, impairing their eyesight.
-The Cimbri arrived second, marching onto the plain in a basic square formation with their warriors as deep as they were wide covering an area of over ten square miles.
-The 15,000 strong Cimbric cavalry rode in front of the square forming the vanguard.
+Marius had very sensibly formed up his lines facing west, as a result of which the Cimbri would fight with the morning sun in their eyes.
+The wind was blowing towards the enemy, so any dust kicked up by their manoeuvering would blow towards the Cimbri, impairing their eyesight.
+The Cimbri arrived second, marching onto the plain in a basic square formation with their warriors as deep as they were wide and covering an area of over ten square miles.
+The 15,000-strong Cimbric cavalry rode ahead of the square, forming the vanguard of the Cimbric forces.

-According to Plutarch, Marius made a final sacrifice to the gods: "Marius washed his hands, and lifting them up to heaven, vowed to make a sacrifice of 100 beasts should victory be his" while Catulus promised the day's spoils to the gods for their help.
+According to Plutarch, Marius made a final sacrifice to the gods: "Marius washed his hands, and lifting them up to heaven, vowed to make a sacrifice of 100 beasts should victory be his," while Catulus promised the day's spoils to the gods for their help.